bradbell/cppad_py/sphinx/test_out/file_cmd.rst

 White Space
 -----------
-Leading and trailing white space is not included in *file_name*, *start*, or *end*.
+Leading white space is not included in
-This enables one to put the command on multiple input lines.
+*start*, *stop* or *file_name*.
+The new line character terminates these tokens.

 .. meta::
    :keywords: file_name